 Military OneSource – an invaluable resource for PCS moving info.

 State of Hawaii’s Interactive Newcomer’s Guide – access everything related to your move to Hawaii!

 MyBaseGuide.com – is an affiliate of HI Military and also maintains a very handy APP you can use on your mobile device to quickly research base info, services phone directory, nearby local attractions, current weather conditions, even compare local gas prices!
 Their website also connects you to the handy relocation guides.

 Great Life Hawaii – is Oahu MWR’s website.
 This webpage features a ton of great information that will help make your move go smoothly.
 Information on entertainment events, equipment rentals, and vacation cottage rentals are also featured.

 Space Available Flights – The Air Force’s Air Mobility Command offers space-available flights on their transiting mobility aircraft to military members and their families year-round.
 Visit the provided link for direct Facebook page access to the airmen at Joint Base Pearl Harbor-Hickam’s Space Available Terminal Passenger Service Center.
 Furthermore, details on obtaining a Command Sponsorship letter (if a spouse plans to travel without the military member) can also be found by contacting Passenger Service Center personnel before traveling.

 Military Directory – Oahu’s military phone operator (808.449.7110)

-I hope this guide was helpful in preparing you and your family for your upcoming PCS.
-If you have any further questions about PCS’ing to Oahu, HI, are interested in exploring your island home purchase, or selling options, please contact Hawaii Military Life!
+I hope this guide was helpful in preparing you and your family for your upcoming PCS to Hawaii.
+If you have any further questions about PCS’ing to Oahu, HI, are interested in exploring your island home purchase, or selling options, please contact us at 1-800-370-3848.